MVP Fridays (Meaning, Values, Purpose). Tackling big questions.

 MVP Fridays

-Join us Friday afternoons on select home football weekends for lectures by national leaders, journalists, and writers on questions of meaning, values, and purpose.
-Each lecture will take place at 4:00 p.m. in the Geddes Hall Andrews Auditorium.
+Hosted by the institute on Friday afternoons of select home football weekends, MVP Fridays tackle big questions by inviting national leaders, journalists, and writers to speak on questions of meaning, values, and purpose.
+Each lecture takes place at 4:00 p.m. in the Geddes Hall Andrews Auditorium or Coffee House.

 The 2025 Lineup